osubeaver808/salesloft-api-sdk/README.md

 # SalesLoft API Client SDK

 ## Overview
-This repository contains the SalesLoft API Client SDK for C#, which is auto-generated using the open API spec developed using the Dawsonsoft ApiForge tool and OpenAPI Generator.
+This repository contains the SalesLoft API Client SDK for C#, which is auto-generated using the open API spec developed using the DawsonSoft(www.dawsonsoft.com) ApiForge tool and OpenAPI Generator.
 This SDK provides a convenient way to interact with the SalesLoft API using C#.

 ## Features
 - Auto-generated client based on the **SalesLoft API**.